Omelicious/Sb3UGS-WIKI/Porting-a-Full-Costume.md

 ![02 - rough adaption by scaling HS2 skeleton](https://user-images.githubusercontent.com/104311725/234534832-ce72177b-ef0c-453a-9ff8-56e090c8ecaa.png)
 The additional difference in height of the breasts and even the shape can be adapted by translating, rotating and scaling HS2 breast joints.
 ![03 - smaller adaptions with HS2 joints](https://user-images.githubusercontent.com/104311725/234534837-0a22a577-2932-4b58-a1bd-e44cc67af636.png)
 Not all differences in proportions must be adapted at this point.
-But to reduce complexity of deformers we stopped here, and now copy the full mesh hierarchy with Ctrl-D (Edit / Duplicate) !
+But to reduce complexity of deformers we stop here, and now copy the full mesh hierarchy with Ctrl-D (Edit / Duplicate) !
 ![04 - copying hierarchy and meshes](https://user-images.githubusercontent.com/104311725/234534850-df1b1d1f-d841-46cf-845f-efcaac5a77a9.png)
 The new part of the hierarchy is then moved into the KK hierarchy by drag 'n drop with the middle mouse button.
 ![04a - moving copied hierarchy and meshes](https://user-images.githubusercontent.com/104311725/234534858-3a048369-007f-41e4-8865-bf5d9bb5b9b4.png)